vSolid/vSolidCSSComponent/README.md

-# vsolid
+# vSolid
-vSolid: Version Control Component for Community Solid Server

-Developed as a batchlor project for aau
+Version Control Component for Community Solid Server Developed as a Bachelor project for Aalborg University